Updating a PostgreSQL Database Using UPSERT

 Introduction

-In FME 2022.0, we have introduced the ability UPSERT updates to PostgreSQL and PostGIS databases.
-UPSERT is the ability to add a new row if it doesn’t already exist, but also update the row if it does exist in a single action.
-In order to use UPSERT, your database will need a unique ID.
-In this tutorial, we will read in an existing PostgreSQL table, add a new row as well as modify a couple of other rows, then write it back to the same database table using UPSERT.
+FME can UPSERT updates to PostgreSQL and PostGIS databases.
+UPSERT allows you to add a new row if it doesn’t already exist, or update an existing row in a single action.
+To use UPSERT, your database must have a unique ID.
+In this tutorial, we will read from an existing PostgreSQL table, add a new row, modify a couple of other rows, and write them back to the same table using UPSERT.

 Step-by-step Instructions